abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/azure-batch.md

 There are two ways to create a **Compute Environment** for **Azure Batch** with Tower.

-1. **Tower Forge** for Azure Batch automatically creates Azure Batch resources in your Azure account.
+1. **Tower Forge**: This option allows for Azure Batch to automatically create Azure Batch resources in your Azure account.

-2. **Tower Launch** allows you to create a compute environment using existing Azure Batch resources.
+2. **Tower Launch**: This allows you to create a compute environment using existing Azure Batch resources.

-If you don't yet have an Azure Batch environment fully set-up, following the [Tower Forge](#forge) guide is suggested.
-If you have been provided with an Azure Batch queue from your account administrator or if you have set up Azure Batch previously, follow the [Tower Launch](#launch) guide.
+If you don't yet have an Azure Batch environment fully set up, it is suggested that you follow the [Tower Forge](#forge) guide.

+If you have been provided with an Azure Batch queue from your account administrator or if you have set up Azure Batch previously, directly follow the [Tower Launch](#launch) guide.

 ## Forge